AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 It's also important to remember that this can go to more than 1 level of hierarchy above the low-level cells.
 I didn't need to generate another level above this one, but I think for certain games it may be useful to keep in mind that you can extend this.

-I also explained this on my stream a while back so if you like this post in a video format you can watch that explanation[here](https://youtu.be/qSbSb8vMbLI?t=915)
+I also explained this on my stream a while back so if you like this post in a video format you can watch that explanation [here](https://youtu.be/qSbSb8vMbLI?t=915).